-When I first launched this site, I had no clue how often my chemistry background would be used.
+When I first launched this site, I had no clue how often I would use my chemistry background.

 Chemical energy is provided by the water and the soap of your choice.
-If your water is hard, it already has a lot of minerals in solution and your detergent won’t be as effective.
+If your water is hard, it already has lots of minerals in solution, and your detergent won’t be as effective.

 All of that basic chemistry will help you as you experiment to find the balance of energy that is good for your wallet (and the environment) and still has the ability to get your clothing clean.